TheRealJAG/couponconn-legacyurls/README.md

 # coupons-legacy-urls
- Per the clients request; a PHP class was needed to determine if an incoming URL was from the legacy CMS Wordpress and if true redirect to the new sub directory home.
+ Per the clients request; a PHP class was needed to determine if an incoming URL was from the legacy CMS Wordpress and if true redirect the request to the new sub directory.

  Once executed, the class will determine if there is a existing post permalink with a matching URL string in the WordPress wp_posts table.